-According to [49], "Socially and cognitively, science involves a tension between cooperation and competition, and researchers are only beginning to understand how social organization can contribute to the overall goal of increasing scientific knowledge [...]
-By combining a computational understanding of individual cognition with an analysis of scientific communities in terms of distributed computation, we can start to see how sociological and psychological accounts of science can be integrated."
-More specifically, as recalled by Thagard [49, 50] or even by [51], in this perspective of a computational philosophy of science, it is desirable to design computational experiments to test the efficiency of various strategies in the process of the construction of scientific knowledge.
+'Socially and cognitively, science involves a tension between cooperation and competition, and researchers are only beginning to understand how social organization can contribute to the overall goal of increasing scientific knowledge [...]
+By combining a computational understanding of individual cognition with an analysis of scientific communities in terms of distributed computation, we can start to see how sociological and psychological accounts of science can be integrated.'

+More specifically, as recalled by Thagard^{49,50} or even by Dennett,51 in this perspective of a computational philosophy of science, it is desirable to design computational experiments to test the efficiency of various strategies in the process of the construction of scientific knowledge.
 As any other kinds of distributed computation, a given social strategy and social dynamics for science can be evaluated in terms of activity and activity tracking.
 The components or nodes of such a coupled model can be the models of the actors that are cooperating and competing: those actors are the scientists themselves or the academic institutions they belong to.

 - What is activity in this context?
 The intensity or frequency of the information exchanges between nodes or clusters of nodes, in a given region of the social network. - Why use it?
 It could be a good criterion for evaluating the fruitfulness of a given strategy of interactions and exchanges between actors. - How to define it?
 It is the rate and intensity of the use of a given link between certain nodes in the context of a given strategy. - Where to use it?
 To design and evaluate social strategies of science (policy of science, knowledge management), to help to understand some discoveries in some periods of history of science. - When to use it?
 When we are sure to have enough data about the network and about the social and individual strategies.
-This restriction can be a bottleneck.
+This restriction can be a bot-tleneck.
 Such optimized models of social networks occurring in the construction of science can be used in historical studies but also in prospective studies, especially in those concerning the policy and management of scientific research.

-6.6 Activity in the Models of Mind-reading
+6.6.
+Activity in the models of mind reading

-After having presented a model of mind-reading based on the concepts of control theory where the "social interaction loop" is internally emulated in a cross-modal emulator (i.e. a coupling between an egocentric emulator and an allocentric emulator, the second one representing the situation, beliefs, intentions and actions of others) [52] concedes that:
+After having presented a model of mind reading based on the concepts of control theory where the 'social interaction loop' is internally emulated in a cross-modal emulator (i.e. a coupling between an egocentric emulator and an allocentric emulator, the second one representing the situation, beliefs, intentions and actions of others), Gärdenfors concedes that

-"It is clear that when modeling the higher levels of inter-subjectivity with the aid of control theory, methodological issues become pressing.
-The number of variables and the level of complexity will be so high that it will become difficult to evaluate a model."
-(235)
+'It is clear that when modeling the higher levels of intersubjectivity with the aid of control theory, methodological issues become pressing.
+The number of variables and the level of complexity will be so high that it will become difficult to evaluate a model.'
+(Gärdenfors, 52 p.
+235)

-Of course, choosing control theory to model mind-reading is consistent with the Gärdenfors' geometrical and topological theory of conceptual spaces [53].
-But it is significant that when we shift to an alternative theory which focuses on the massive modularity of mind - such as Carruthers' - this kind of "self-monitoring module" [44] becomes less convincing.
+Of course, choosing control theory to model mind reading is consistent with the Gärdenfors' geometrical and topological theory of conceptual spaces.53 However, it is significant that when we shift to an alternative theory which focuses on the massive modularity of mind, such as Carruthers', this kind of 'self-monitoring module'44 becomes less convincing.
 Carruthers argues that:

-"Naive subjects are bad at reasoning about reasoning - at identifying mistakes in reasoning, at theorizing about standards of good reasoning, and at improving their own and other's reasoning." (ibid: 184).
+'Naive subjects are bad at reasoning about reasoning - at identifying mistakes in reasoning, at theorizing about standards of good reasoning, and at improving their own and other's reasoning.'
+(Carruthers, 44 p.
+184).

-This is the reason why, according to him, even in the case of mind-reading, most people use heuristic ways of reasoning similar to the ones experimented by [36].
+This is the reason why, according to him, even in the case of mind reading, most people use heuristic ways of reasoning similar to those experimented by Gigerenzer and Goldstein.36